scipy-conference/scipy_proceedings/papers/ben_lasscock/00_blasscock.rst

 .. figure:: class_3145744_norev.png

    For event 3145744 from north1 dataset.
-Dashed lines computed without the station reversal applied. (green) nodal line estimated by HASH, (red) nodal line estimated by SVC.
+The color scheme for each subplot as in Fig. :ref:`class-dc`, the dashed lines are solutions without the station reversal being applied.
 The black arrow points to datum for which the polarity is flipped. :label:`flipped`

 The HASH program has an input (scsn.reverse) which identifies stations whose polarity was found to be erroneous in the past.
-These reversals are appllied post facto to correct the input polarity data.
-We will use this feature to demontrate and example where the support vector and least squares classifiers behaves very differently.
+These reversals are applied post facto to correct the input polarity data.
+We will use this feature to demonstrate and example where the support vector and least squares classifiers behaves very differently.
 In Fig :ref:`flipped` we give an example comparing the results with (solid lines) and without (dashed lines) the benefit of the polarity correction.
 In this example, the polarity of a single station is changed (highlighted by the black arrow).
-This point is very close to the nodal line estimated by the SVC, which, given the soft thresholding, is forgiving of misclassification along its seperating margin.
+This point is very close to the nodal line estimated by the SVC, which, given the soft thresholding, is forgiving of misclassification along its separating margin.
 The solution for the nodal line is largely unchanged.
-On the otherhand, the strategy of FPFIT is to minimize the overall rate of misclassification.
+On the other hand, the strategy of FPFIT is to minimize the overall rate of misclassification.
 And indeed, in each case, it finds the optimal solution on this basis.
 In fact, in terms of misclassified point, FPFIT outperforms the SVC classifier.
 But we would question whether